 Run by the Royal Horticultural Society (RHS), who also manage the Chelsea Flower Show, the Hampton Court Palace Flower Show attracts around 130,000 visitors every year.
 RHS Hampton Court Palace Flower Show is world’s biggest annual flower show.
 Enjoy Show Gardens, the Rose Marquee, Floral Marquee, plant pavilions and a variety of talks, demonstrations and exhibits.
 Plus, get tips on gardening in a changing climate and shop for garden supplies to create your own little oasis at home.
 Visit the official website for more information.

 Every summer London’s most famous house opens for tours with an accompanying exhibition.
 Visit the official London residence of the Queen, as Buckingham Palace opens its doors to the public.
 During a visit to Buckingham Palace, visitors can see the nineteen magnificent State Rooms which provide the setting for ceremonial occasions and official entertaining.
 All rooms are furnished with many of the greatest treasures from the Royal Collection.
-This year’s exhibition, Royal Gifts, will tell the story of the Queen’s reign through a wide-ranging display of official gifts presented to Her Majesty during the past 65 years.
-With gifts representing every continent, including those from world leaders such as former US President Ronald Reagan, former South African President Nelson Mandela and President Xi Jinping of the People’s Republic of China, the exhibition will present a spectacular display of craftsmanship from across the globe.
+Every year, Buckingham Palace’s summer opening features a special exhibition.
+This year’s Prince and Patron exhibition celebrates the 70th birthday of Charles, Prince of Wales, with a special display of more than 100 artworks chosen by the prince.
+The items on display include paintings, decorative arts, furniture and textiles.
 Visit the official website for more information.

 Enjoy an outdoor screening of your favourite movies in some of London’s most iconic locations this summer.
 The beauty of this touring outdoor cinema is walking into a palace, Royal Park or other equally magical location with a picnic just as everyone else is leaving.
 Luna’s most popular venues include Kew Gardens, Kenwood House on Hampstead Heath and Regent’s Park Open Air Theatre.
 This year, for the first time, they will be also be screening in the gardens outside Westminster Abbey.
 Visit the official website for more information.